Alpine National Park: Ecology

 Ecologically, Alpine refers to areas where the environment is such that trees are unable to grow and vegetation is restricted to dwarfed shrubs, alpine grasses and ground-hugging herbs.
 In Victoria this is roughly those areas above 1800 m AHD.
 Below this is the sub-alpine zone, an area of open forest dominated by snow-gums, with significant areas of grasslands.
 This zone includes basins where cold air settles, restricting tree growth.
 In wetter areas these basins form Sphagnum bogs, which play an important role in the water cycle.

 Water enters the alps as snow or rain.
 Bogs and frost hollows collect the water as snow melt and run off.
 A key element of these bogs is Sphagnum Moss, which acts as a sponge, absorbing up to twenty times its weight in water.
 These bogs then release the water over summer, ensuring creeks flow throughout most of the year maintaining the alps' creeks and streams.
 The greatest risk to this system is damage to the Sphagnum bogs.
 Trampling by feral animals (pigs, cattle, horses, humans) reduces their ability to absorb and then release water; instead of a steady release, water flows increase significantly in spring, leading to erosion and scouring of river beds, and ceases over summer and autumn, leading to localised drought.
 Fire can remove riparian vegetation, also increasing run-off and erosion.
+Alpine sphagnum bogs and associated fens are listed as endangered under the Environment Protection and Biodiversity Conservation Act 1999.

 Below the sub-alpine zone is the montane zone.
 On the alps southern fall, this exists as wet forest and rainforest, a consequence of the higher rainfall on this side of the park.
-Tall forests of Alpine Ash and Mountain Ash grow in deep soils while species like Mountain Gum are found in shallower soils or drier sites.
+Tall forests of Alpine ash and mountain ash grow in deep soils while species like mountain gum are found in shallower soils or drier sites.
 The understory is usually shrubby, with a dense ground-layer of grasses, lilies, ferns and the like.